Dowerin, Western Australia: Theo's run

-Facilities
+Facilities and services

 Dowerin District High School caters for students up to the level of Year 10.
 Past this, students wishing to further their education must attend Northam Senior High School, a 40-minute drive away.
 The school has a performing arts centre, and a library with a seminar area.

 The surrounding areas produce wheat and other cereal crops.
 The town is a receival site for Cooperative Bulk Handling.

+Dowerin is served by a Police Station with two Officers based there.
+Volunteer groups such as DFES and St. John's Ambulance provide further emergency services.

+Numerous commercial and sporting establishments are available locally including a bank, roadhouse, pub, butcher, cafe, Post Office and retailers; recreational facilities include a 24hr gym, swimming pool, squash and basketball courts, 4WD track, walking trails, nature reserves and a bird observatory.

+Accommodation is available locally with Dowerin Short Stay Accommodation (managed by Dowerin Shire) and also a motel.